Compiled Master Game Guide

 1. SET UP YOUR BATTLEFIELD

-To do this, choose a battlefield and a Master Game Scenario.
-After you’ve played several games, you may want to create your own battlefield and Game Scenarios.
+To do this, choose a Master Game Scenario and build the battlefield that goes with it.
+After you’ve played a few ready-made games, you may want to create your own battlefields and scenarios.

-Playing in teams: You can play scenarios with a teammate.
-The special rules for doing this are here.
+Playing as a team: You can play scenarios with a teammate.
+The additional rules for doing this are here.

-Playing with Multiple Master Sets and/or Expansion Sets: There are a few special rules for doing this here.
+Playing with Multiple Master Sets and/or Expansion Sets: There are a few additional rules for doing this here.

 About the Army Cards